LDL Cholesterol Calculator

-LDL Cholesterol which is often termed as the bad cholesterol is a component in our body which determines whether there is any risk of a cholesterol build up in your arteries.
-Hence, it is important that you be aware of the required level and seek medical help in case the levels increase.
-Our specially developed LDL Cholesterol Calculator gives immediate and automated calculation of LDL levels in your body by using the renowned Friedewald equation.
+LDL Cholesterol, often referred to as bad cholesterol, is a component in our body that determines the risk of cholesterol build-up in the arteries.
+Hence, it is important to be aware of the required levels and seek medical help if it increases.
+Keep scrolling and check out our LDL calculator below, which gives an automated calculation of the LDL levels in your body by using the renowned Friedewald equation (1).

 LDL - Low-Density Lipoprotein : mg/dl